 See Phipps through the lens of our latest crop of summer interns in a new photography exhibit.

 The Learning for a Greener Future internship is a six-week program offered by Phipps to Pittsburgh-area high school students.
-Throughout this past summer, these eight teenagers worked closely with Phipps’ Science Education and Horticulture departments to investigate green careers, learn the science and art of plant care, grow and prepare seasonal vegetables, and engage in sustainability-related advocacy.
-They have developed a strong understanding of the importance of plants, how humans affect the environment, how the environment affects human health, and sustainable solutions to various environmental challenges our society faces today.
+Throughout this past summer, these nine teenagers worked closely with Phipps’ Science Education and Horticulture departments to investigate green careers, learn the science and art of plant care, grow and prepare seasonal vegetables and engage in sustainability-related advocacy.
+They developed a strong understanding of the importance of plants, investigated the complex relationship between humans and the environment and explored sustainable solutions to our society’s environmental challenges.

 Our interns also learned about photography from professional photographer and writer, Doug Oster.
 Through a series of photography workshops, they were given assignments that encouraged them not only to explore different perspectives and photography techniques but also to tell stories and spread messages with their photos.
 The interns selected their favorite photos to be displayed in this exhibit.
 The pictures demonstrate the power of communication and art through the view of a camera lens.